-My currently-ongoing senior project is a video game programmed in C++ with OpenGL.
+My senior project was a video game programmed in C++ with OpenGL.
 Here is a brief technical overview.

 Tired of the problems with all the other build systems, I made my own: make.pl.
 It has no dependencies besides Perl, and is fully programmable (unlike Makefiles).

 The Community Communicator is a simple and pretty BBS supporting live update and pinned posts.
 It was written in Ruby on Rails for a Software Development class.
 One day I may revive it and adopt it for private use.

 For the distinguished programmer who is interested in either NES hacking or recursive monadic computations, I have performed some experiments writing ASM for the NES using a Haskell DSL.
 You can find the code on GitHub, but it's probably pretty difficult to understand without reading the aforelinked post first.

 Sequoia, a browser based on Edge WebView2 for Windows, which shows tabs in a tree-like fashion (similar to the Firefox extension Tree Style Tab), and uses SQLite for storage.